 Stephen was appointed as Vice-Chair in January 2021.
-Prior to this he was a special advisor on performance and finance to the board since May 2020
+Prior to this he was a special advisor on performance and finance to the board from May 2020.

 Stephen chairs the Mental Health Legislation Committee.
 He is a member of the board, Audit Committee, Remuneration and Terms of Service Committee, Quality and Safety Committee and Performance and the Finance Committee.